RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/0-intro.md

 You can use any HTTP/S Ethereum node to run your Request Node.
 For local development, you can use ganache-cli, a local Ethereum RPC client for tests (explained in more detail on the following pages).

-An easy way to get going with Ethereum Mainnet or Rinkeby is to use services like Infura, that will expose an Ethereum node API for you.
+An easy way to get going with Ethereum Mainnet, Rinkeby, Goerli is to use services like Infura, that will expose an Ethereum node API for you.

 ### IPFS node